Ronaldo and Pirlo facing uncertain futures after Juventus' shock Champions League exit to Porto | Goal.com

 Andrea Pirlo said Cristiano Ronaldo was "fired up" for Tuesday night's Champions League showdown with Porto.

-In the grand scheme of things, Ronaldo's poor performance is a mere footnote in Juve's tale of Champions League woe, which stretches all the way back to 1996.
+Of course, in the grand scheme of things, his poor performance is a mere footnote in Juve's tale of Champions League woe, which stretches all the way back to 1996.

 They've lost five finals in the interim.
 Now, they've been eliminated in the last 16 for the second consecutive season.
 In 2018-19, they were dumped out in the quarters by Ajax.